wildjames/flashcards/flashcard-frontend/README.md

 ## Tech debt

-- [ ] I'm not using the SSR offered by next, so I need to migrate back to react/vite.
+- [x] I'm not using the SSR offered by next, so I need to migrate back to react/vite.
-- [ ] I have fetch statements all over the place, that should use the axios instance I made.
+- [x] I have fetch statements all over the place, that should use the axios instance I made.
 Update them.
-- [ ] The logic on the flashcard page is NOT good.
+- [x] The logic on the flashcard page is NOT good.
 Refactor it!
-  - [ ] The "Flashcard Quiz" header is not centered, and besides it should be on the left
+  - [x] The "Flashcard Quiz" header is not centered, and besides it should be on the left
-  - [ ] The flashcards themselves have a log of styling, which should be in the assets
+  - [x] The flashcards themselves have a log of styling, which should be in the assets
 - [ ] The registration page has a lot of styling in it.
 Move that to the assets
+- The GroupInfo page is a mess.
+Clean it up
+    - [ ] The GroupCardsTable has a log of styling in it.
+Remove that

 ## Bulk imports